LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Critical Hit.md

-On a natural max to dmg, you have the opportunity to describe how your attack happens, with the potential of applying a special status affect based on the weapon.
+On a natural 20 to hit, you have the opportunity to describe a particular method of attack - the action you perform may lead to a special effect being applied to the target.